eea/clms-api-docs/source/download.md

 To request the direct download links of full datasets for non-EEA datasets, the CLMS portal offers an auxiliary API.

-In the request to this auxiliary API the user needs to pass the dataset id and the collection name he wants to download, and the API will return the direct download links for the requested dataset.
+In the request to this auxiliary API the user needs to pass the dataset id and the collection name he wants to download, also a time period to download (in case of time-series datasets) and the API will return the direct download links for the requested dataset.

+The available parameters when requesting this downloads are the following:

+- Wekeo datasets:

+  - date_from: start date of the requested download in ISO format: YYYY-MM-DD
+  - date_to: end date of the requested download in ISO format: YYYY-MM-DD
+  - x_max: requested bounding-box coordinates
+  - y_max: requested bounding-box coordinates
+  - x_min: requested bounding-box coordinates
+  - y_min: requested bounding-box coordinates

+- Landcover datasets:

+  - x_max: requested bounding-box coordinates
+  - y_max: requested bounding-box coordinates
+  - x_min: requested bounding-box coordinates
+  - y_min: requested bounding-box coordinates

+- Legacy datasets:
+  - date_from: start date of the requested download in ISO format: YYYY-MM-DD
+  - date_to: end date of the requested download in ISO format: YYYY-MM-DD

+If no coordinates are entered for Wekeo or Landcover datasets, the used bounding box will be the following:

+      x_max = 32.871094
+      y_max = 70.289117
+      x_min = -12.480469
+      y_min = 35.603719

+If not start and and date are entered for Wekeo and Legacy datasets, the used ones will be the following:

+      start_date: request date
+      end_date: request date - 30 days

 This is an example with a Wekeo dataset: